Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 An _environment_ in the ML-Agents toolkit can be any scene built in Unity.
 The Unity scene provides the environment in which Agents observe, act, and learn.
-How you set up the Unity scene to serve as a learning environment really depends on your goal.
+How you set up the Unity scene to serve as a Learning Environment really depends on your goal.
 You may be trying to solve a specific reinforcement learning problem of limited scope, in which case you can use the same scene for both training and for testing trained Agents.
 Or, you may be training Agents to